jcrozum/jcrozum.github.io/index.md

 because they can narrow the (often very expensive) search for potential drug targets.

 See the relevant paper [here](https://doi.org/10.1371/journal.pcbi.1006630).

+### Highlights: Understanding the biomolecular decisions that cells make

 ##### "Parity and time-reversal elucidate both decision-making in empirical models and attractor scaling in critical Boolean networks" <br>JC Rozum, JGT Zañudo, X Gan, D Deritei and R Albert <br>Science Advances 7 (29), eabf8124, 2021